Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Federally regulated private sector employers are covered by the Personal Information Protection and Electronic Documents Act (Canada), which regulates the collection, use, retention, safeguarding and disclosure of employees’ personal information.

-Workplace investigations The effectiveness of the employer internal investigation process has faced increasing scrutiny in the courts.
-Recently, because of a poor investigation, a trial judge ordered Wal-Mart to pay C$1.2 million in punitive and aggravated damages, although this was later reduced to C$300,000 on appeal.
+Workplace Investigations The effectiveness of the employer internal investigation process has faced an increasing level of scrutiny in the courts.
+Recently, a trial judge ordered Wal-Mart to pay C$1.2 million in punitive and aggravated damages to a former employee due to a poor investigation – although this amount was later reduced to C$300,000 on appeal.
 A proper investigation may substantially reduce or eliminate liability in any case relating to an alleged violation of human rights (anti-discrimination) legislation.

 What state-specific laws govern the employment relationship?